Lucia's Blog: 2022

 Trophimus was a man of Asia who accompanied Paul on his third preaching journey at some point (Acts 20:4; Acts 21:29).

-1. He is the Ephesian Gentile that was with Paul in Jerusalem.
+1. He is the Ephesian Gentile who was with Paul in Jerusalem.

 2. The Jews accused Paul of bringing him unlawfully into the temple (Acts 21:29).